-The 5 best Offbeat tours
+The 5 best offbeat tours in Ghent

 Viadagio runs ecological boat tours that don’t harm the environment or annoy local residents.
 They use beautiful wooden punts that are hand-crafted in Bangladesh to take you on a silent tour of the city’s waterways.
 Boat tours have to be booked for groups of at least six people.
 The ideal departure time is around dusk on a warm summer evening.